-Here is is planted all snug up to the arbor, it is small but come next Spring this baby will shoot out tons of new canes and be gorgeous.
-It will take a year or two to catch up with the Eden on the opposite side but gardening is always about the journey.
+Here is is planted all snug up to the arbor.
+It is small but come next Spring this rose will shoot out tons of new canes and be gorgeous.
+It will take a year or two to catch up with the Eden on the opposite side.
+That is okay, gardening is always about the journey.

-(note: this was more of a refurbishment of the older climbing rose, when I am just pruning to keep it neat I prune the lateral canes to about 6 to 12 inches long, not all the way to the main cane and I will only cut back the main cane if it needs it.
+(note: this was more of a refurbishment of the older climbing rose.
+When I am just pruning to keep it neat I prune the lateral canes to about 6 to 12 inches long.
+I will only cut back the main cane if it needs it.
 Main canes normally will not need to be cut back but every 3 years or so to keep the rose healthy.
 Some have let the main cane become like a tree trunk and only have roses high up on the plant.)